deloss/chessGame/README.md

 # Chess Game
 Game made with Java &amp; Android Studio </br>
-Firebase was used for authentication
+Firebase was used for authentication and online experience